What is LLM & How to Build Your Own Large Language Models?

 A Large Language Model is a deep-learning algorithm that does several Natural Language Processing tasks.

-Furthermore, large learning models must be pre-trained and then fine-tuned to teach human language to solve text classification, text generation challenges, question answers, and document summarization.
-The potential of Top Large Language Models to solve diverse problems finds applications in fields ranging from finance and healthcare to entertainment., where these LLM models serve an array of NLP applications, like AI assistants, chatbots, translation, and so on.
+The potential of Large Language Models to solve diverse problems finds applications in fields ranging from finance and healthcare to entertainment., where these LLM models serve an array of NLP applications, like AI assistants, chatbots, translation, and so on.

 Large Language Models consist of untold parameters, akin to memories the model gathers as it learns during training.
 You can consider these parameters as the model's knowledge bank.

-A Quick Recap of the Transformer Model
+A Quick Recap of the Large Language Model Architecture

 In the year 2017, everything changed.